Tbrennan6/IcelandicNow/blog/2025-6-22_icelandic-roads.md

 Frakkastígur is the road that starts at Hallgrímskirkjan and runs parallel to the Sun Voyager sculpture.

 ![frakkastígur_from_hallgrímskirkja](/img/frakkastígur_from_kallgrímskirkja.jpg)
 *A picture of Frakkastígur taken from Hallgrímskirkja.
-If you look hard, you can see the sculpture at the end of the road.*
+If you look hard, you can see Sun Voyager at the end of the road.*

 ## Land features
 Often, thoroughfares are inspired by geographic features that are or were at some point present on the land.
 It is common to see road names ending in *holt*, *völlur*/*vellir*, *heiði*, *tún*, or *fell*, named after nearby or once nearby *hillock*, *field*/*fields*, *moor*, or *hayfield*, or *isolated hill or mountains*.